ben-mcguire/crosswords/README.md

 Anagrams are a popular theme because they can produce nice 'Aha!' moments for solvers - so if you were putting together a theme around MIXED DRINK, it might take a very long time to realize that PETE(R DINK)LAGE contains a nested anagram of DRINK.
 This code assembles a list of anagrams of a given term, checks whether they exist in other words in a set of user-defined positions, and then spits out a clean list with the anagram, the word where it appears, and the length of the word.

 Link to the code is [here](https://github.com/ben-mcguire/crosswords/blob/main/R_Scripts/anagrammer.r).

+### Pattern Finder

+Sometimes while you're thinking about a pun or clue concept, you might identify an interesting letter pattern and wonder if that pattern appears in other words.
+(For what it's worth, this kind of pattern checking is what crossword grid builders do, at scale) This code accepts a simple pattern shape (e.g., 'B*N') where the asterisk acts as a wild card, and returns a list of all the places where that exact pattern shows up.

+Link to the code is [here](https://github.com/ben-mcguire/crosswords/blob/main/R_Scripts/pattern_finding.r).